-After earning a bachelor’s degree from George Washington University in 2008, Christopher Burke ’14 stayed in D.C. to work at a nonprofit organization dedicated to education policy.
-While he was passionate about the organization’s goals, Burke often found himself frustrated by the number of roadblocks that seemed to be impeding progress.
+After earning his bachelor’s degree from The George Washington University in 2008, Christopher Burke ’14 remained in D.C. to work at a nonprofit devoted to education policy.
+While he was passionate about the organization’s goals, Burke often felt frustrated by the frequent roadblocks that impeded progress.

-“When you’re doing nonprofit work, a lot of the time you’re not able to do the things you want to do, because you’re dependent on other people funding it,” Burke explains.
-“I think there is a lot of value in recognizing the ways in which people can create important social changes from different angles.”
+“When you’re doing nonprofit work, a lot of the time you’re not able to do the things you want to do because you’re dependent on other people funding it,” Burke explains.
+“It’s important to recognize the ways in which people can create social change from different angles.”

 One of his great inspirations was Professor Olatunde Johnson’s seminar on Anti-discrimination, Equality, and the Law.
 The class compelled students to think critically about problem solving for the long term, and to understand the wide range of roles lawyers can play in promoting social change.

 Professor Johnson’s class inspired Burke to create, with another student, the first student-run reading group, which received full faculty approval for credit this past spring.
 The reading group invited various Columbia faculty to discuss urban development, law, and policy with students in an intimate seminar setting.